waynekhan/waynekhan.github.io/_posts/2019-07-24-newly-minted-certified-kubernetes-administrator-cka.md

 To take a snapshot of your `etcd`, use `etcdctl snapshot save --endpoints= --cacert= --cert= --key=`, with the last 4 arguments having values specific to your cluster.
 See [https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/).

-Carefully inspect the output of `systemctl status kubelet` if you're seeing a `NotReady` node, it might be because the
+Carefully inspect the output of `systemctl status kubelet`.
+If you're seeing a `NotReady` node, it mght be because the `kubelet.service` file references a config file -- there are multiple! -- that doesn't exist, so it's just a matter of correcting the filepath/name, and perhaps grabbing a copy off a node that you already know works.

 ## References